 Note: The Arcserve UDP Agent (Windows) home page Summary section indicates how many recovery points are retained out of the number specified.
-For more information, see Status Summary (see page 102) in the online help.
+For more information, see Status Summary in the online help.

-- The time window cannot be set across multiple days.
-You can only configure the time window from 12:00 AM to 11:59 PM. - For each time window, you can specify the time window and the repeat frequency.
+The time window cannot be set across multiple days.
+You can only configure the time window from 12:00 AM to 11:59 PM.